Characterizing Human Actions in the Digital Platform by Temporal Context

 \subsection{Experiment Settings}

-As discussed in Sec~\ref{sec:time_bins_est}, we estimate the mixture of time intervals between actions to construct the time bins.
-We use the implementation by~\cite{okada2020long}.
-For each dataset, we randomly sample 10k time intervals and estimate the distributions.

-For embedding, we use the ngram2vec implemented by~\cite{zhao2017ngram2vec} based on word2vecf~\cite{levy2014dependency}.
-We use SGNS to learn embedding vectors (300 dim).
-We use a flexible window size: two windows for bi-gram and one window for actions as illustrated in Fig~\ref{fig:shcematic} (d) to ensure that our embedding model captures the dependency among actions and time intervals.
-We remove the users who have less than 10 action
+As discussed in Sec.~\ref{sec:time_bins_est}, we estimate a mixture of time intervals between actions to construct time bins, using the implementation by~\citet{okada2020long}.
+For each dataset, we randomly sample 10\,k time intervals and estimate their distributions.
+For embedding, we use ngram2vec~\citep{zhao2017ngram2vec} based on word2vecf~\citep{levy2014dependency}.
+We use SGNS to learn 300‑dimensional embedding vectors, following the settings in the implementation by \cite{zhao2017ngram2vec}.
+We adopt a flexible window size—two windows for bi‑grams and one window for actions, as illustrated in Fig.~\ref{fig:schematic}(d)—to ensure that our model captures dependencies among actions and time intervals, but we remove users with fewer than 10 actions.

-\section{Empirical analysis with action timing context (ATC)}
+\section{Empirical Analysis with Action Timing Context (ATC)}

-This section reports the empirical analysis of extraction of action timing contexts with real-world datasets.
-Our empirical analysis to demonstrate the action timing context extracts the informative insights of human behavior from the action sequence.
-To this aim, we utilize the three different datasets: the student behavior data observed in a field study, the smartphone app usage data, and the students' behavior in a Massive Open Online Courses (MOOC).
+This section reports an empirical analysis of action timing contexts using real‑world datasets.
+We demonstrate that action timing context extracts informative insights about human behavior from action sequences.
+The analysis uses three datasets: student behavior observed in a field study, smartphone app usage data, and student behavior in a MOOC.
+Using these datasets, we compare action timing contexts across different entity types.

-Our empirical analysis compares the differences in action timing contexts between different types of entities.
 First, we show that the ATC of app usage depends on its category.
-Since each application has a different purpose, it is evident that these differences can reflect on its ATC.
-Next, we utilize our method to find behavior differences between successful students and those not in the academic environment.
-We compare the differences in the ATC of the dropout student and non-dropout student in the MOOC platform.
-Lastly, we study the transition of the ATC of the student behavior in a real academic environment.
-We use the datasets covering physical and digital behavior (smartphone usage) over an academic term.
+Since applications have different purposes, these differences are reflected in their ATC.
+Next, we use our method to identify behavioral differences between successful and unsuccessful students, comparing ATCs of dropout and non‑dropout students on the MOOC platform.
+Lastly, we study transitions in ATC of student behavior in an academic environment using datasets covering physical and digital behavior over an academic term.